NickChasanis/NickChasanis/README.md

 ### Hi there 👋
 My name is Nick (Nikolaos) Chasanis.
-I am a Software Developer, Usually Realist & Creative I believe that with a good enough analysis of the problem you stop implementation errors.
+I am a Full Stack Software Developer, Usually Realist & Creative I believe that with a good enough analysis of the problem you stop implementation errors.

 Very interested in metrics of all kinds because adding value is more vague that we like to admit.